I can’t believe I waited so long to create a cleaning routine schedule.

 Let me break it down further.

 My least favorite chore is probably the bathrooms because it takes the longest.
-That’s another good reason to put it on a Monday to get it over with first.
+That’s another good reason to put it earlier in the week.

 My recommendation would be to put together a cleaning caddy of bathroom cleaners that you can easily take from one bathroom to the next.